vrsp05/STEM-Camp-RC-Car/README.md

 *Note: Ensure no MicroSD card is inserted, as the motors utilize the SD card data pins.
 The left motor logic (Pins 14 & 15) is intentionally inverted in the software to account for the physical motor orientation.*

-*Note: Ensure no MicroSD card is inserted, as the motors utilize the SD card data pins.
-GPIO pins 12, 13, 14, and 15 are currently not required to be explicitly enabled.*

 ### Crucial Assembly Warning: The "Mirror Effect"

 When assembling the chassis, be aware that the front and back motors on each side (e.g., M1 and M2) share the exact same electrical channel on the custom PCB.
 They will always receive the exact same "forward" or "backward" signal from the code.